chattcp/docs/src/tcp-analysis-using-chattcp.md

 When we click outside the pop-up view, the pop-up will disappear.

 ChatTCP will automatically recognize the application layer protocol used by the packet's Payload and decode it.
-If the decoding is successful, the Chat will display the data structure of the application layer protocol and support switching to Raw.
+If the decoding is successful, the Chat will display the data structure of the application layer protocol.

 ![Chat payload decode as websocket](/images/tcp-analysis-using-chattcp/chat-payload-websocket.png)